-American Archivist is the semi-annual journal of the Society of American Archivists.
+American Archivist is the semi-annual journal of the Society of American Archivists (SAA).
 It seeks to reflect thinking about theoretical and practical developments in the archival profession about the relationships between archivists and the creators and users of archives; and about cultural, social, legal, and technological developments that affect the nature of recorded information and the need to create and maintain it.
 The journal also provides a forum for the evaluation of the literature that affects, and is affected by, emerging archival theory and practice.
 We strive to publish contributions that advance the core organizational values and strategic goals of SAA.

 American Archivist is a refereed journal.
 Each submission will be reviewed by experts in the subject matter of the submission, and a final decision for publication will be based on this review.